TheShahnawaaz/ShahOJ/TUTORIAL/08-special-judges.md

 ### Integration
 - [ ] Compiles successfully with testlib.h
-- [ ] Works with PocketOJ's SPJ interface
+- [ ] Works with ShahOJ's SPJ interface
 - [ ] Tested with various solution outputs
 - [ ] Consistent with reference solution